everything she knows

 nina flake update [<input>]

-Update the flake lock file.
+Run nix flake update.
 Pass a specific input name to update only that one.
+Prints a confirmation when flake.lock is written.

 inspection & care